atul-anurag-sharma/atulanurag/content/authors/roy-goodman/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+- icon: "envelope"
-  icon_pack: fas
+  icon_pack: "fas"
-  url: 'mailto:goodman@njit.edu'
+  url: "mailto:goodman@njit.edu"

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+# - icon: "cv"
-#   icon_pack: ai
+#   icon_pack: "ai"
-#   link: files/cv.pdf
+#   link: "files/cv.pdf"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""